 Student Council is the governing organization for the student body at the University of Virginia.
-This organization provides a means for students to participate in issues and policies that affect the student body, while offering several services to the University.
+This organization provides a means for students to participate in issues and policies that affect the student body, while offering several services to the University at large.

-When classes are in session, Student Council meets every Tuesday at 6 p.m., with rotating meeting locations announced via the Student Council website.
-Meetings are open to the public and are covered by the student newspaper, the Cavalier Daily.
+When classes are in session, Student Council meets every Tuesday at 6:30 p.m. in the Kaleidoscope room in Newcomb Hall.
+Meetings are open to the public and are covered by the student newspaper, The Cavalier Daily.

 For more information